-North York Moors - Glaisdale to Battersby (★★★★☆)
+North York Moors - Glaisdale to Battersby (★★★★★)

-Heading out on the road from the train station, I turn right and begin to head up a hill, and just before the Arncliffe Arms pub, reach a familiar spot - as this is where the Esk Valley Walk heads across.
+This gets me safely out of the train station, and from here I turn right, and begin to head up a hill - and then just before reaching the Arncliffe Arms pub, I turn right down the road.

 | Looking forwards a tiny bit further on |